artscorestudio/layout-bundle/Resources/doc/index.md

 # Artscore Studio Layout Bundle

-Layout Bundle is a Symfony 2/3 component providing frontend and backend layout models in your Symfony 2/3 application based on jQuery and Twitter Bootstrap.
+Layout Bundle is a Symfony 2/3 component providing frontend and backend layouts in your Symfony 2/3 application based on jQuery and Twitter Bootstrap.
 This package is a part of Artscore Studio Framework.

 Why ?
 For my personnal developments, I use jQuery and Twitter Bootstrap.
 When I started new Symfony project, I wanted to get jQuery and Twitter Bootstrap in basic Twig template just by installing a bundle and boom !
 I have a User Interface in place !